Avizc/avizc.github.io/_posts/2018-04-16-bandcamp-rabbit-hole.md

 I was introduced to [Mars Argo's music](https://marsargo.bandcamp.com/) recently.
 Since then I've been like an addict searching for ~~meaning~~ all of her music (much of it having been taken down).
 That led me to <a href="https://bandcamp.com/">Bandcamp</a> which delightfully had some of her music in a decent collection.
 I accidentally went down a rabbit hole from there when I had to make an account to listen to her music.

-At the very top of the page when I signed in was a little "We’re hiring in design and engineering!" and so I figured I'd check it out.
+At the very top of the page when I signed in was a little <a href="https://bandcamp.com/jobs#developer">"We’re hiring in design and engineering!"</a> and so I figured I'd check it out.
 Disclosure I did not apply because I don't qualify for their requirements as a junior developer ~~plus who knows when I'll even be good enough for a job at this point~~.

 Anyways.